-Please note log files for brick daemons include only basic logs referring to the operation of the daemon itself.
-The actual applications like routing or service protocols use log tables described in section 5.2.
+The log files for brick daemons include only basic logs referring to the operation of the daemon itself.
+The actual applications like routing or service protocols use log tables described in the BDS Logging section.
 In contrast, Prometheus and Alertmanager are no BDs and use log files as the primary means of logging.
 Inspect the log file of interest using one of the standard Linux tools like cat, more, or less.
 For example: